whowell1/whowell1github.io/content/en/blog/a-Naunced-view-Web3.md

 Cryptocurrencies are virtual currencies underpinned by cryptographic systems.
 They enable secure online payments without the use of third-party middlemen.
 "Crypto" refers to the various encryption algorithms and cryptographic techniques that safeguard these entries.
 There are many different types of cryptocurrencies and each type of cryptocurrency tackles different problems.
 Bitcoin
 The first major cryptocurrency developed was by Satoshi Nakamoto and is a pseudonym used by its founder or group of founders.
 Bitcoin is created, traded, and stored on a public ledger, the blockchain, and stores value.
-The difference between Bitcoin and other traditional like the dollar is that it is not backed by an institution such a bank or a government and has a fixed amount of bitcoin.
+The difference between Bitcoin and other traditional currencies like the dollar is that it is not backed by an institution such a bank or a government and has a fixed amount of bitcoin.

 Ethereum and smart contracts